loltgt/appe/src/appe/docs/_Configure.md

-  "app_ns": "demo", // the namespace of the app (required) "launcher_name": "LAUNCH", // the name of the launcher (required) "app_name": "App name", // the name of the app (required) "language": "en", // default language (required) "compression": false,
+  "app_ns": "demo", // the namespace of the app (required) "launcher_name": "LAUNCH", // the name of the launcher (required) "app_name": "App name", // the name of the app (required) "language": "en", // default language – null to auto-select (required) "compression": false,
   "encryption": true,
   "binary": true, // save to binary file